betaflight/betaflight/docs/Battery.md

 ```
 #### Tuning Using Battery Charger Measurement
 If you cannot measure current draw directly, you can approximate it indirectly using your battery charger.
 However, note it may be difficult to adjust `current_meter_offset` using this method unless you can
 measure the actual current draw with the craft disarmed.

 Note:
 + This method depends on the accuracy of your battery charger; results may vary.
 + If you add or replace equipment that changes the in-flight current draw (e.g. video transmitter,
   camera, gimbal, motors, prop pitch/sizes, ESCs, etc.), you should recalibrate.

 The general method is:

 1. Fully charge your flight battery
 2. Fly your craft, using >50% of your battery pack capacity (estimated)
-3. Note Cleanflight's reported mAh draw
+3. Note INAV's reported mAh draw
 4. Re-charge your flight battery, noting the mAh charging data needed to restore the pack to fully charged
 5. Adjust `current_meter_scale` to according to the formula given below
 6. Repeat and test